 Offices and club-houses.

-The current guidance reccomends that club staff and volunteers should work for home where possible and that HQs and club houses be restricted to essential staff and closed to visitors.
+The current guidance still reccomends that club staff and volunteers should work from home where possible and that HQs and club houses be restricted to essential staff and closed to visitors.
 However, some clubs that are able to resume working from their offices with social distancing and sanitising measures in place, can do so.

 Motorsport UK has announced plans as to how it proposes restarting motorsport across its eleven sporting disciplines.

 Guidance in brief for England from July 4th ...
 (Scotland, Wales, N.I may differ).

 - you can meet in groups of up to two households (your support bubble counts as one household) in any location - public or private, indoors or outdoors.
 You do not always have to meet with the same household - you can meet with different households at different times.
 However, it remains the case - even inside someone’s home - that you should socially distance from anyone not in your household or bubble.
 This change also does not affect the support you receive from your carers

 - when you are outside you can continue to meet in groups of up to six people from different households, following social distancing guidelines